Chinas Largest Crude Oil Base Sets New Daily Output Record - UrduPoint

 The breakthrough is just a new starting point for the Bohai Oilfield, and it is expected to hit the daily output peak in October, Zheng said.

-In the next two years, oil and gas production in the oilfield will continue to grow and is likely to hit 100,000 tonnes per day, Zheng added.
+In the next two years, crude oil production in the oilfield will continue to grow and is likely to hit 100,000 tonnes per day, Zheng added.